AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 - DeviceProperties
   - Audio is at `PciRoot(0x0)/Pci(0x1f,0x3)`.
   - Video is at `PciRoot(0x0)/Pci(0x2,0x0)`, as usual.
-  - Rest are optional cosmetic patches to show devices in System Information.
 - Kernel
   - Kext order: see comments to kext entries in config.
   - Quirks: